smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 If your configuration doesn't appear to be taking effect, check that you have selected the **Save** option at the top of the configuration page in the Azure portal user interface.

-If you have changed the proxy configuration, you will need to re-provision the Connected Cache software on the host machine for the proxy configuration to take effect.
+If you have changed the proxy configuration, you'll need to re-provision the Connected Cache software on the host machine for the proxy configuration to take effect.

 ## Troubleshooting cache nodes created during early preview